- Purchase the complete Expat Arrivals Australia Guide (PDF)

 Public transport in Australia

-The long-distance bus network in Australia is very extensive and provides a way to reach some of the more isolated places.
-However, bus travel is only a viable option for those who have a lot of time as journeys are always long.
+The long-distance bus network in Australia is extensive and provides a way to reach some of the more isolated places.
+However, bus travel is only a viable option for those who have a lot of time as journeys are generally long and tedious.

 Bus travel in Australia is a cheap way to get around, although some long journeys will still be cheaper by plane, so it's worth checking flight options before buying a bus ticket.
-As a result, most expats will opt to fly between destinations within Australia and those that don't tend to prefer trains over buses as they are more comfortable.
+Most expats will opt to fly between destinations within Australia and those who don't tend to prefer trains over buses as they are more comfortable.